 You were selected from among ADEMMOOS members to serve as Student Vice Dean, succeeding Théo Lacoste.
 How did the transition go?

-The handover went smoothly, though the start of the term was a bit unusual, particularly given the situation at the national level.
-We had to organize a protest in collaboration with the SILR, the ACM, and the CCC, whom I would like to thank for their help.
-The mobilization brought together 400 students, which is a historic milestone for Montpellier-Nîmes.
-This was followed by the release of our VSS and student mental health surveys, which marks the starting point of a paradigm shift that we are beginning to see.
+The transition went smoothly; that said, the start of my term was a bit unusual, particularly given the situation at the national level.
+We had to organize a protest in collaboration with the SILR, the ACM, and the CCC, whom I’d like to thank for their help.
+The mobilization brought together 400 students, which is a historic turnout for Montpellier-Nîmes.
+This was followed by the release of our VSS and student mental health surveys, which mark the starting point of a paradigm shift that we are beginning to see.

 What made you want to take on this role?

-I have been a member of ADEMMOOS since my sophomore year, first as VP of Communications, then as treasurer, and finally as president/VDE.
-I have always had a strong interest in student representation—in connecting directly with students and being able to help them.
+I’ve been a member of ADEMMOOS since my sophomore year, first as VP of Communications, then as treasurer, and finally as president/VDE.
+I’ve always had a strong interest in student representation—in connecting directly with students and being able to help them.
 Furthermore, working with the dean’s office is very rewarding, especially as part of a supportive and attentive team.

-How will you balance your duties as associate dean with your responsibilities as a student?
+How will you balance your duties as associate dean with your obligations as a student?

-Let's face it, this is relatively complex, but I knew that when I took on these responsibilities.
+Let’s face it, this is relatively complex, but I knew that when I accepted these responsibilities.
 So you have to be particularly organized, but these positions (president and

 VDE) are so exciting.
-To successfully balance everything, you have to know how to delegate, so I would like to thank the association’s board and, in particular, the general vice president, Soukaina MOUH MOUH, who was elected to the educational council and does work behind the scenes that is all the more essential.
+To successfully balance everything, you have to know how to delegate, so I’d like to thank the association’s board and, in particular, the vice president general, Soukaina MOUH MOUH, who was elected to the educational council and does work behind the scenes that is all the more essential.

 What are your goals and priorities for this term?
-Do you plan to continue the "Student Well-Being" initiative launched by your predecessor?
+Do you plan to continue the “Student Well-Being” project initiated by your predecessor?

-Regarding the “Well-Being” project, we have two vice-presidents on the executive board, Emma PETON and Florent BENOIST, whom I have every confidence will fulfill the mission entrusted to them
+Regarding the “Well-Being” project, we have two vice presidents on the executive board, Emma PETON and Florent BENOIST, whom I have every confidence will fulfill the mission entrusted to them

-.
-They have already organized booths for No Smoking Month and the “Solidarity Christmas” event, which aims to connect students from the Montpellier-Nîmes Medical Faculty who wish to gather for a Christmas meal.
+They have already organized booths for No Smoking Month and the “Solidarity Christmas” event, which aims to connect students from the Montpellier-Nîmes School of Medicine who wish to get together for a Christmas meal.

-Furthermore, I strongly believe in inter-association collaboration; student associations bring life to our campus and play a structural role at both of our faculty’s campuses.
-On a personal level, my priority is combating sexual and sexual violence and empowering victims to speak out.
+Furthermore, I am a strong believer in collaboration among student organizations; they bring our campus to life and play a structural role at both of our faculty’s campuses.
+On a personal level, my priority is combating sexual and psychological violence and empowering victims to speak out.

-What initiatives would you like to implement for students?
+What initiatives would you like to implement for the students?

-In addition to continuing existing projects such as publishing the back-to-school guides and the Internal Future Forum… I’d like to revive certain projects that had to be put on hold due to the Covid-
+In addition to continuing existing projects such as publishing the back-to-school guides and the Internal Future Forum… I’d like to revive certain projects that had to be put on hold due to the

-, such as the “reprez’ cafés,” which were opportunities to connect with ANEMF administrators and your local elected representatives.
-Overall, I believe that national representation is just as fundamental as local representation; for this reason, we have assigned two members to this task: for Montpellier, Zoé DOLADILLE (ADEMMOOS) and Rémi BOURGAUX (ACM), and for Nîmes, Manon VALETTE (ADEMMOOS) and Elise DE LOTH (CCC).
+COVID-19 pandemic, such as the “reprez’ cafés,” which were opportunities to connect with ANEMF administrators and your local elected representatives.
+Overall, I believe that national representation is just as fundamental as local representation.
+To that end, we have assigned two members to this task: for Montpellier, Zoé DOLADILLE (ADEMMOOS) and Rémi BOURGAUX (ACM); and for Nîmes, Manon VALETTE (ADEMMOOS) and Elise DE LOTH (CCC).

 Any final thoughts?

-The issue that is particularly close to my heart is gender-based and sexual violence (GBV).
-What I hope for is greater openness in speaking out, in order to break the code of silence that
+The issue that is particularly close to my heart is gender-based and sexual violence (VSS).
+What I hope for is greater freedom of speech, in order to break the code of silence that

-prevents victims from speaking up.
+prevents victims from speaking out.

-Thanks to our surveys and the responses from the faculty, people are starting to speak up; it is up to us not to betray the courage that victims have shown in speaking out.
+Thanks to our surveys and the responses from the faculties, people are starting to speak up; it’s up to us not to betray the courage that victims have shown in speaking out.

-Websites designed based on the scientific method
+Websites created based on the scientific method

 That brings the total to six websites launched since 2020!